 Key Points:

-- Wicked Spoon easily ranks among the top 3 buffets in Vegas alongside Bacchanal at Caesars and The Buffet at Wynn.
+- Wicked Spoon is a top 3 buffet, alongside Bacchanal at Caesars and The Buffet at Wynn.

-- The menu is full of unique items like Beef Tataki, Braised Short Rib Bone Marrow, and Eggs Benedict among others.
+- Unique menu items include Beef Tataki, Braised Short Rib Bone Marrow, and Eggs Benedict, among others.

-- My two favorite items, hands down, were the Angry Mac & Cheese (nice kick!) and the Shrimp & Grits.
+- My favorites, hands down, were the Angry Mac & Cheese (nice kick!) and the Shrimp & Grits.

-Wicked Spoon makes up for its comparatively large price tag (more on that below) by offering an assortment of cuisine from around the world, ranging from the basics to high-end and adventurous.
+Wicked Spoon makes up for its comparatively high price tag by offering an assortment of high-quality food from around the world, ranging from the basics to differentiated dishes.

-I’ve personally visited Wicked Spoon multiple times and have never left disappointed, or uncomfortably full for that matter.
+I’ve dined at Wicked Spoon numerous times and have never left disappointed, or uncomfortably full, for that matter.

-While you can certainly feel free to gorge yourself, I choose to treat the buffet as a nice restaurant where I’m able to sample a wide variety of unique menu items.
+While you can certainly gorge yourself, I treat it like a nice restaurant where I can sample a wide variety of unique menu items.

-As it had been some time since my last visit, I figured it was a great time to stop in for brunch to see what was new – Let’s dive in!
+As it had been some time since my last visit, I figured it was a great time to stop in for brunch to see what was new.

 Wicked Spoon Pricing and Hours